Jessica Landström: International career

 Landström's "dreams were crushed" when she was overlooked for the youth national teams, after finishing as top–scorer in a regional Under–15 tournament.
-She debuted for the senior Swedish national team against Denmark on 8 November 2007, starting at forward and scoring her first international goal in a 4–2 win.
+She debuted for the senior Sweden national team against Denmark on 8 November 2007, starting at forward and scoring her first international goal in a 4–2 win.
 She had also played for the U21/23 national team.

 She was included in coach Thomas Dennerby's squad for the 2008 Olympic Games.
 It was her first major championship and she wanted to learn from playing alongside first choice strikers Lotta Schelin and Victoria Sandell Svensson.
 Landström played in four games in China, and retained her place in the national squad for UEFA Women's Euro 2009, where she played twice.

-At the 2011 FIFA Women's World Cup Landström scored the winning goal in the group stage win over Colombia, as Sweden reached the semi final.
+At the 2011 FIFA Women's World Cup Landström scored the winning goal in the group stage win over Colombia, as Sweden reached the semi-final.
 She featured as a substitute in Sweden's 3–1 defeat to eventual winners Japan in Frankfurt.
 Sweden secured third place by beating France 2–1 in Sinsheim, though Landström remained an unused substitute.

 Landström was named as an alternate for the Sweden squad at the 2012 London Olympics but did not play.